PyO3/pyo3/guide/src/conversions.md

 [`IntoPyDictPointer`][IntoPyDictPointer] trait. `HashMap` or `BTreeMap` could be used as keyword arguments. rust tuple with up to 10 elements where each element is tuple with size 2 could be used as kwargs as well.
-Or `NoArgs` object can be used to indicate that no keywords areguments are provided.
+Or `NoArgs` object can be used to indicate that no keywords arguments are provided.

 ```rust,ignore
 extern crate pyo3;